-Comic books have captured the imaginations of countless generations and with superheros like Superman, Batman and even Wonder Woman – many would say that comic books allows the reader to enter into make believe worlds where anything can happen.
+Comic books have captured the imaginations of countless generations and – with superheros like Superman, Batman and even Wonder Woman – many would say they allow a reader to enter make-believe worlds where anything can happen.

 Minx is a strong and fearless warrior who takes on the evils in the world with white wolves as her guardians.